 Here’s what you can do:

 - Keep drains clean: This is probably the most important thing you can do to maintain the quality of your roof.
-Keep drains and gutters clear of anything that could hinder them from doing their job.
+Keep drains and gutters clear of anything hindering them from doing their job.
 Standing water is a significant cause of roof leaks and damage.

 - Check the roof on a regular schedule: Unlike slanted roofs, you can’t just look up at a flat roof to see if any repairs need to be done.
-You (or someone you hire) will need to physically go up to the roof to look for damage and wear.
-You can make a routine out of this (monthly or quarterly) similar to how you would take care of any other part of your home.
+You (or someone you hire) must go to the roof to look for damage and wear.
+You can make a routine out of this (monthly or quarterly), similar to caring for any other part of your home.

 - Keep debris from piling up: A flat roof can become home to a lot of drifting junk and debris because of its orientation.
 Be on the lookout for leaves and items like animal nests.
-If you have trees growing near the residence, trim them to prevent twigs and branches from piling up.
+If trees grow near the residence, trim them to prevent twigs and branches from piling up.

-- Patch minor tears immediately: Performing simple repairs as soon as problems arise can save you money.
-Make sure to have a professional investigate any other underlying issues you must deal with.
+- Patch minor tears immediately: Performing simple repairs when problems arise can save money.
+Make sure a professional investigates any other underlying issues you must deal with.